bio-boris/condor_stats_service/README.md

 * Dynamic service has a mongodb store to keep a few records.
 Records are expired after 600 seconds (configurable with RECORD_EXPIRY_TIME_SECONDS) and deleted.
 * Dynamic service has env variables ['COLLECTOR_HOST','CONDOR_HOST','POOL_PASSWORD','SCHEDD_HOST'] in order to run run condor_q, condor_status and condor_userprio on the condor hosts.
+* Two sets of ENV variables are required for appdev/prod
 * Upon startup, dynamic service runs "Generate_data_dump" to dump condor_q data into service.
 * A cronjob runs to generate fresh data every 5 minutes (configurable with CRONJOB_RUN_FREQUENCY_SECONDS)